top of page

 To read more about the Ezra Jack Keats Award and the Ezra Jack Keats Foundation, click here

-Meet the outstanding scholars, editors, librarians, authors and illustrators who chose the 2023 EJK Award and Honor recipients.
+Meet the outstanding scholars, editors, librarians, authors and illustrators who choose the EJK Award and Honor recipients.
 We couldn't be more proud!

 bottom of page